-Why do so many of us devote our lives to specialization?
-Is it because society demands this dedication to achieve success?
-Or is it simply the perception of success?
-Recently, I was asked in an interview what I did for a living, and I said I haven’t decided yet.
+Why do so many of us devote our entire lives to specialization?
+Is it right that our culture demands this dedication to achieve success?
+Recently, I was asked in an interview what I did for a living.
+After thinking a moment, I said I haven’t decided yet.
 Last year I turned 70.

 Grow in many directions

 “It seems the pursuit of financial success has clouded man's destiny.”Stephen MeadowsDesigner, Owl Eyes

 Admiration for the attainment of success without integrity affirms a regrettable disbelief in the objective of humanity.

 Steve grew up in Georgia, served in the Marine Corps and received his college teaching credential at the University of California, San Francisco.
 He began practice in 1974 and taught architecture and industrial design until 1983 at San Francisco State University, UC Berkeley, City College of San Francisco and the Academy of Art.
 While a tenured instructor, Stephen was the design director for several architectural firms in San Francisco and responsible for commercial projects such as the Stanford Shopping Center, Union Bank and Neiman Marcus stores.